After prostate cancer surgery

 Getting up

-Your nurses and physiotherapists help you to move around as soon as possible.
+Your nurses help you to move around as soon as possible.
 They check you’re doing your breathing and leg exercises.
 This helps you recover.

-You might be sitting in a chair within 12 hours of your operation.
-The day after, you’ll be walking around your hospital room.
+You might be sitting in a chair within 2 hours of your operation.
+And if you are usually mobile, you’ll be walking around your hospital ward after 3 or 4 hours.

 Making progress

-During the first few days after your operation, you’ll start to feel better.
-The drips and drains will come out, you’ll start eating and can move about better.
+During the first 24 hours after your operation, you’ll start to feel better.
+The drips will come out, you’ll start eating and can move about better.

 You’ll begin to feel like you’re making progress.